Green alley: Montreal

 Many alleys in Montreal are decorated with murals.

 The implementation of Montreal's Green Alleys Program (French: Programme des Ruelles Vertes) is based on the principle of community participation.
 Residents must propose a location for a green alley to the city, and are in turn responsible for its maintenance.
 This has led to an uneven spatial distribution of green alleys throughout the city.
-Geographer Emma Ezvan has alleged a valourization of "good" applicants - those with higher incomes, higher levels of education, young children, and who are more likely to be fluent in an official language.
+Geographer Emma Ezvan has alleged a valorization of "good" applicants - those with higher incomes, higher levels of education, young children, and who are more likely to be fluent in an official language.
 This has led to a phenomenon of green gentrification, where environmental improvements can lead to displacement of residents through a rise in property values.
 In winter, alleys can be transformed into spaces for skating or other activities through the creation of "white alleys".
 Although the primary purpose of green alleys is to provide a community space for local residents, a number of alleyways created under the program have been noted for their aesthetic beauty and have become prominent tourist attractions.
-Outside of the Green Alleys Program, the development of 'Blue-green alleys' has been explored as a potential solution for persistent flooding in the city's southwest.
+Outside of the Green Alleys Program, the development of 'blue-green alleys' has been explored as a potential solution for persistent flooding in the city's southwest.

 Chicago

+Asphalt has been replaced with permeable paving in Chicago's Green Alley Program.

 The main objective of green alleys has been to improve Chicago's resilience to climate change-induced flooding.
 Chicago has the largest and best-developed network of green alleys in the United States, and the publication by the Chicago Department of Transportation of a Green Alley Handbook has been cited as influential in modern American urban design.
 Green alley construction has been concentrated in affluent wards of Chicago least prone to flooding, leading to criticism from aldermen representing wards in the historically-impoverished South and West Side.
-City officials have said that the cost of implementing green alleys is paid for my the reduced maintenance once they are set up, and prioritize the installation of a green alley with any alleyway refurbishment.
+City officials have said that the cost of implementing green alleys is paid for by the reduced maintenance once they are set up, and prioritize the installation of a green alley with any alleyway refurbishment.
 Residents directly adjacent to an alley are required to pay half the cost of an installation, which in some cases can amount to $10,000 per household.